 Safe Mode for Windows is an alternate way to access your system in order to fix problems or remove malware from the computer.
 This tutorial will introduce you to the feature and show you how to boot your own computer or laptop in Safe Mode.
 This article covers tips for Windows 7, Windows Vista, Windows XP, Windows 8.1, and Windows 10.

 N.B.
 Booting a Windows PC in Safe Mode should not be attempted without prior experience or technical expertise.

-Safe Mode is a Windows feature that allows you to access your computer's interface without having to load unnecessary drives and software.
+Safe Mode is a Windows feature that allows you to access your computer's interface without loading unnecessary drives and software.
 In other words, it is your device's diagnostic mode.

 When you start your computer in Safe Mode, only specific components needed to run the operating system are loaded.
 Because of this, certain features, like internet access and video playback, are limited or restricted.

 Some malware files are impossible to remove because they are already running.
 In Safe Mode, only necessary files are loaded, and malicious files can be removed.